construction calculator

 FAQs

-Is pitch the same as slope percent?
+Is pitch the same as slope percentage?

-Can I enter metric measurements?
+Can I enter metric measurements like centimeters or meters?

-What pitch do asphalt shingles require?
+What pitch do asphalt shingles or metal roofs require?

 Related calculators